austinpray/austinpray.com/_posts/2015-01-15-build-steps-and-deployment.md

 ---
 layout: post
 title: "Build Steps and Deployment"
 date: 2015-01-15
 categories: ops
-tags: gulp
+tags: devops
+lead: "Pretty antiquated now, but a fun snapshot of how I used to think about deployment patterns.
+Some wisdom still holds up."
 ---

 _Based on the discussion over here: